kodecocodes/i10t/user-notifications/user-notifications.markdown

 `userNotificationCenter(_:didReceive:withCompletionHandler` is called to let you know a notification action was selected.
 In it, you print out the `actionIdentifier` of the response, simply to confirm things are working as they should.
 You then call `completionHandler()` which accepts no arguments and is required to notify user notification center that you're done handling the action.

-Build and run the app and content extension, and trigger a notification.
+Build and run the app and Notification Content extension, and trigger a notification.
 Expand the notification and select either response.
 Search the Debug Console and you should see responses like the below appear as soon as the notification dismisses (depending on the action chosen):

 ```swift
 Response received for dismiss
 Response received for star
 ```

-To recap, here is the flow of messages being passed around when you receive a notification in the foreground and respond to an action in a content extension:
+To recap, here is the flow of messages being passed around when you receive a notification in the foreground and respond to an action in a Notification Content extension:

 1. **userNotificationCenter(_:willPresent:withCompletionHandler:)** is called in the UNUserNotificationCenterDelegate (only in the foreground), and determines if the notification should present.
 2. **didReceive(_:)** is called in the the UNNotificationContentExtension and allows the opportunity to configure the custom notification's interface.